7Cedars/loyalty-program-contracts/README.md

   - [ ] Does claim loyaltyTokens work - do tokens get redeemd by loyaltyCards (and not customers)?
   - [ ] When tokens are finsihed - does it indeed stop issuing them? (are reverts bound by loyalty program)
   - [ ] Are points and tokens bound to loyalty cards?
-- [ ] Build interactions and scenarios
+- [ ] Build interactions and scenarios - best done in seperate github repository!
   - [ ] colleting points, claim and redeeming LoyaltyTokens
   - [ ] colleting points, transfer loyaltyCard, claim tokens, transfer loyaltyCard, redeem tokens.
   - [ ] etc. -- come up with many different scenarios.
+  - [ ] Place all these in seperate repository.
+  - [ ] Create mock loyalty contract in this repository for testing purposes.
 - [ ] Implement gasless transaction for loyaltyCard holdres - VENDOR should pay gas!
 - [ ] Rerun all tests - now with gas cost > 0
 - [ ] Create mutliple / more loyaltyToken contracts - also using chainlink external data.
   - [ ] Raffle.
-  - [ ] at least x amoung of transactions...
+  - [ ] at least x amoung of transactions in last  x days...
+  - [ ] premium programs -> loyalty tokens only available on having particular 'premium token'.
+  - [ ] Buying token with $$ instead of points.
   - [ ] etc etc .
 - [ ] Focus on developing front end - see 'loyalty-program-next' folder.
 - [ ] Check: on what chains is ERC6551 deployed?
+  - [ ] Start setting up infra to deploy to several chains.
 - [ ] Run rest on forked testnets.
   - [ ] L1: Sepolia
   - [ ] L2: optimus?